snit-ram/git-svn-syncer/README.md

 ## first-sync

-This script is responsible for fetching both git and svn commits and to to the first git to svn sync.
+This script is responsible for fetching both git and svn commits and to do the first git to svn sync.
 You should run this script first.

-It will assumes that your first git commit starts before your last svn commit.
+It assumes that your first git commit starts after your last svn commit.

 Usage: